-Did you know that it is possible to paint your kitchen cabinets without sanding!
-I know you are probably doubting me and wondering how this is even possible!
+Did you know that it is possible to paint kitchen cabinets without sanding!
+I know you are probably doubtful and wondering how this is even possible!
 And, I’m sure you’ve seen conflicting posts claiming that sanding is necessary to achieve a good outcome.
 Well, I’ll tell you that I did update my old beat-up ugly cabinets with paint and I didn’t sand before painting.
 And, I am happy to report that they turned out great – even without sanding!

 Options for Painting Kitchen Cabinets Without Sanding

 There are several options for painting cabinets by hand.
 In this post I am talking about hot to paint kitchen cabinets with a brush or roller, not with a sprayer.
 I don’t have a sprayer and didn’t want to pay anyone to do the job.
 So spray painting these cabinets was not an option for me!
 Truth be told these cabinets really need to be ripped out and replaced, but that was not in the budget.
 So, I considered options for how to paint kitchen cabinets by hand to achieve a good outcome.

 Types of Kitchen Cabinet Paints To Choose From

 And, I learned from my search that there are many options on how to paint kitchen cabinets including what types of paint to choose from.
 There are many that will proport that cabinet enamel paint or latex is the only way to go when painting cabinets.
 Behr, Valspar and Sherwin Williams all make their own cabinet enamel paint.
 And I considered these but I really intent on painting these cabinets the most low stress way I could.
 And I was looking at using a chalk-mineral style paint for these cabinets.
 I definitely knew that I wanted to update my kitchen cabinets with paint but for sure without sanding!